Optimizing Video for the Web

 These aren’t, of course, all the available video formats, but they are some of the most widely used.
 Try to stick with the standards when creating, editing, and compressing video.
 Any proprietary formats will just cause additional, often unnecessary, headaches.
 This is especially relevant for playback.
 If your chosen format requires users to download something first, they’re out.

-Optimizing Your Videos
+Optimizing Videos for the Web

 Just like images, videos should be optimized for the web to ensure speedy playback.
 Many video uploads—especially self-hosted videos—fail to stream quickly and often pause during playback.
 Fortunately, there are plenty of programs that will reformat videos, rearranging file settings for faster playback, which helps them stream more smoothly across a multitude of devices.
 Handbrake, for example, is a popular open source video transcoder used for optimizing video, converting video files, and ripping DVDs.